Installing a Cat Door in Your Home

 Our tip comes in handy in two ways.
 Firstly, your pet won’t get stuck if your measurements were incorrect.
 Secondly, a slightly bigger pet door means that you won’t face any problems if your cat gets bigger as they age.
 This way you won't have to waste money replacing a pricey, high-quality door just because your cat no longer fits through.

 After noting the measurements, it’s time to shop!
 You will be happy to know that there is a wide variety of pet doors out there.
 Like double-flapped, single-flapped, self-framed and frameless.
 You can have an interior door with a cat door, or an exterior door, or a cat door for interior walls…and the list goes on.
-You can even keep wildlife and strays out of your home with a door like the SureFlap Microchip Pet Door, which has a four-way lock that opens only for your cat's unique, vet-implanted microchip or RFID collar key.
 The PetSafe Electronic Smart Door, Cat Mate Elite Electronic door, and Ideal Pet Products E-Cat Door are some more options featuring an electronic door lock to keep critters out.
 One thing to to keep in mind with microchip cat doors is that due to limited frequency range, they won't work with large dogs (but are a great home improvement option for your cats!).

 The trick to choose the best door is keeping in mind: